Jayesh-Vadnere/Instagram_User_Analytics/README.md

     p.user_id IS NULL;
 ```
 ![](A2.PNG)

+Insights:
+• 26 inactive users are found who never posted on Instagram.

 -------------------------------------------------------------------------------------------------------------------------------------------
 A3.contest winner declaration
 Task : Determine the winner of the contest and provide their details to the team.